stack.yaml versus package.yaml versus a Cabal file¶

 telling Stack to use those package versions in resolving dependencies down to

-Sometimes a snapshot doesn't have all of the packages you want.
-Or you want a
+Sometimes a snapshot doesn't have all of the packages that you want.
+Or you want

-different version.
-Or you want to work on a local modification of a package.
-In
+a different version of a package.
+Or you want to work on a local modification of

 acme-missiles package, please use version